drivendataorg/scipy_proceedings/papers/drivendata/main.md

 #### Classification model architecture

-We evaluated several modern neural network architectures that post-date the commonly used backbones in most existing camera trap models.
+In order to select a backbone architecture, we conducted an experiment measuring validation F1 score against training epochs.
+The experiment included several modern neural network architectures that post-date the commonly used backbones in most existing camera trap models.
 The candidate architectures included ConvNeXt, BEiT, EfficientNet, LeViT, and ViT.

-[Figure %s](#fig:image-architecture-f1-curves) shows validation F1 score over training epochs for each backbone.
-Variants of ConvNeXt consistently outperformed others, achieving high accuracy with fewer training epochs.
-Based on these results, Zamba’s image classification model adopts ConvNeXt V2 base as its backbone.
+[Figure %s](#fig:image-architecture-f1-curves) shows validation F1 score over training epochs for each backbone in the experiment.
+Variants of ConvNeXt outperformed others, achieving greater accuracy with fewer training epochs.
+Based on these results, we chose ConvNeXt V2 base as the backbone.

 :::{figure} fig-image-architecture-f1-curves.png
 :label: fig:image-architecture-f1-curves